diemquynhtran/AWS/ml/README.md

 - tự động extract text, chữ biết tay hoặc any data từ any scan document => textract => json data

 ![img_4.png](img_4.png)

+# Amazon Forecast
+Amazon Forecast is a fully managed service for time-series forecasting, which might not be a complete solution for detecting fraudulent transactions.